#1 Cutting the chaff

 #3 Absurdity in the courtroom

 The anime does cut back on the actual magical influences and completely removes Phoenix’ own magical amulet, which I found to be an improvement.
-The cases are still silly and will have scenes like Phoenix calling a parrot to the witness stand, but they are still grounded enough to be entertaining and never go too far with the comedy.
-That circus arc is a good example; sure, you got a clown with terrible puns on the witness stand, but man does that storyline tug at the heartstrings once Phoenix begins to unravel the mystery.
+The cases are still silly and will have scenes like Phoenix calling a parrot to the witness stand, but they are still grounded enough to be entertaining and never go too far.
+That circus arc is, again, a good example; sure, you got a clown with terrible puns on the witness stand, but man does that storyline tug at the heartstrings once Phoenix begins to unravel the mystery.

 #4 Creative animation